| |

 seldom helpful.
 Think about it.
 How

-up to get in everyone's way, and the
+setting your puppy up to get in everyone's way, and

-to you in the Heel position.
-Isn't that
+next to you in the proper Heel position, right from

 smarter, given that one day in